 Only four states allow proxy marriages and each has its own rules and requirements.

-For U.S. immigration purposes, a proxy marriage performed in one of the three states listed below is valid as long as the marriage has been consummated.
+For U.S. immigration purposes, a proxy marriage performed in one of the four states listed below is valid as long as the marriage has been consummated.

 California: One of the parties must appear in person and the other must be active duty military who is deployed for a conflict of war.

 Montana: This is the only state that allows a double proxy marriage.
 “Double proxy” means that neither party has to appear in person.
 However, one of the parties must be active duty military but not necessarily deployed.

 Texas: One of the parties must appear in person and the person requesting the proxy by marriage must be serving in the military and stationed outside of the U.S.

 Kansas: One of the parties must travel to Kansas and remain in Kansas for a minimum of four days.